 2009-10: Brock McGinn skated for the Guelph Junior Storm minor midget AAA team.
 In 52 games he scored 22 goals with 34 assists and had 69 penalty minutes.
 He was selected by the Guelph Storm in the third round (46th overall) of the 2010 OHL Priority Draft.

 2010-11: McGinn played 68 games for the Guelph Storm in his first OHL season.
-He scored 10 goals with 4 assists and was plus-three with 38 penalty minutes as a rookie.
+He scored 10 goals with 4 assists and was plus-3 with 38 penalty minutes as a rookie.
 Guelph, after finishing fourth in the Midwest Division, lost to Saginaw in the first round.
-McGinn was scoreless and minus-two with 2 penalty minutes in six playoff games.
+McGinn was scoreless and minus-3 with 2 penalty minutes in six playoff games.